jatioi/mkdocs-seo-textbook/docs/week_2/week2day5.md

 ### **Step 5: Design the Thumbnail Image**
 1. For page posts and category posts, the first image should be the featured image.
-2. The caption for the featured image should be taken from the post’s title.
+2. The caption for the featured image should be taken from the post's title.